Need a new search?

 Pro Bono

-Pro Bono at the Law Center Why Pro Bono is Important at the Law Center The National Homelessness Law Center was founded to be the hub of the national legal movement to end homelessness, combining and coordinating the strength of the public and private bar.
+Pro Bono at the Law Center The National Homelessness Law Center was founded to be the hub of the national legal movement to end homelessness, combining and coordinating the strength of the public and private bar.
 Pro bono is an integral part of the Law Center’s mission to end homelessness in America.
 In fact, we could not accomplish this mission without the consistent and diligent assistance of our Pro Bono Partners.
-Though the Law Center’s staff is small, the mission is National in scale; therefore, we need our Pro Bono [...]
+Though the Law Center’s staff is small, the mission is National in scale; therefore, we need our Pro Bono Partners to multiply our efforts throughout the country.
+Many [...]

 Supreme Court Lets Martin v.
 Boise Stand